Our Latest News

 Thrive Community Support Circle is an inner-city agency dedicated to cultivate family, to empower individuals, and to grow community by offering a wide variety of the best quality services and programs, to support women, men and children of all ages and at all stages in life.

-When Thrive Community Support Circle began in 1973 as a crisis line for pregnant women (Formerly known as Pregnancy Distress Service & Pregnancy and Family Support Services Inc.), The Adams couldn’t have imagined that 45 plus years later, it would have expanded to be such an important resource and staple of the West End community.
+When the Adams family founded Thrive Community Support Circle began in 1973 as a crisis line for pregnant women (Formerly Pregnancy Distress Service & Pregnancy and Family Support Services Inc.), they never imagined they would expand to be such an important resource and staple of the West End community.

 Thrive believes people and community will always be successful when you have cooperation, collaboration and communication with one another… we couldn’t agree more.

-From transportation costs and prescription drugs, to the miscellaneous expenses that arise to help those in treatment get through this ordeal, patients are in desperate need of financial support.
+From transportation costs and prescription drugs, to the myriad expenses that arise, patients are in desperate need of financial support.
 Not only for these out-of-pocket expenses, but to support the loss in wages and CPP contributions.

-We at I AM LOVE PROJECT are so full of love for this charity and encourage you to support this cause by joining our CHAIN OF LOVE: Self-Development Workshop- "Falling in Love with You" this February or by making donation or volunteering your time to help Helping Hands for Manitobans with Breast Cancer Inc with one of their upcoming fundraising events!
+We at I AM LOVE Project are so full of love for this charity and encouraged to see our community support by joining the CHAIN OF LOVE: Self-Development Workshop - "Falling in Love with You" February fundraiser and purchasing the crystal charity bracelet.

 By providing culturally informed, family-centred education and programming, Inspire Community Outreach has become an invaluable resource that benefits the overall well being of families in Winnipeg living with unique challenges, like cognitive, neurological, physical and mental health disabilities.